For Hurricane Katrina survivors, a new rush of fear and resolve

 Staff members at the local affiliate of the National Alliance on Mental Illness noted that some people have become inured to storm threats, but that anxiety and other issues lurk just below the surface.
 At a training for volunteers this week, education coordinator Shannon Williams said several people talked about how the wallop of Katrina lingered.

-One woman recalled how struggling to cope when her uncle disappeared for more than two weeks.
-At one point, she had to walk through a makeshift morgue, set up inside a church, to see if his body was one of a row of corpses.
+One woman recalled struggling to cope when her uncle disappeared for more than two weeks.
+At one point, she had to walk through a makeshift morgue, inside a church, to see if his body was one of a row of corpses.

 “That was a very disturbing image for all of us," said Williams, "and for her too."